lefie1231/CausalInference_ML/1_DatasetCharacteristics/README.md

 ### Target Variable/Label
 - **Label Name:** re78
 - **Label Description:** Real earnings from 1978, which is the outcome I will use to measure the impact of job training participation.
-- **Label Values:** It contains values between 0 and 60.307,93 USD.
+- **Label Values:** It contains values between 0 USD and 60.307,93 USD.
-- **Label Distribution:** The distribution of re78 is very skewed to the right, with the mein being at 5.300,76 USD.
+- **Label Distribution:** The distribution of re78 is very skewed to the right, with the mean being at 5.300,76 USD.

 ### Feature Description
 - ** Individual ID (data_id):** Indicates where the data is from, string, only "Dehejia-Wahba Sample"